rsmp-nordic/rsmp_core/source/applicability/transport_of_data.rst

   RSMP configuration in the site.
 In the configuration, supervisors are identified by their IP addresses.

 * It must be possible to configure supervisors as read-only.

-A read-only supervisor is not allowed to send commands, but can only request or subscribe to status.
+* A read-only supervisor is not allowed to send commands and does not receive alarms.

+* A read-only supervisor receives aggregated status and can request, subscribe and receive statuses.

+* Watchdog messages from a read-only supervisor does not adjust the clock.
+  See section :ref:`watchdog`.

 * A command request from a read-only supervisor must be rejected with a NotAcknowledge message with reason set to ``Command request rejected